gospod1978/FastFoodDelivered/README.md

 Backend

 The web project contains:

-4 different areas: Identity, Administration, Courier, Restaurant 18  services
+4 different areas: Identity, Administration, Courier, Restaurant

+18  services

 19 controllers

 81 views

+The first time when you made registration - Project create User:

+UserName: Admin

+User email: admin@admin.com

+Password: admin2020

+You need this user to have full access to all code!

 Features
 Guest